 Join us at Auckland City Mission Housing Ltd as a vibrant and dedicated Tenancy Manager.
 In this role, you will be supporting whānau who have experienced chronic homelessness or housing insecurity, to live well in permanent housing.

 Your mahi will be to deliver effective end-to-end tenancy management services across our diverse portfolio of properties.
-In this role you will ensure compliance within legislation and also work within the principles of community housing, where we believe everyone has the right to a decent home..
+In this role you will ensure compliance within legislation and also work within the principles of community housing, where we believe everyone has the right to a decent home.

 Collaboration is key; you'll be working closely with our social services teams to ensure tenants are well supported so they can thrive.
 Your ability to build and maintain effective relationships with internal and external stakeholders will be crucial in ensuring the success of our purpose.